index

 9. Why Is My Diamond Loose in the Setting?

 Daily wear takes a toll.
 Prongs bend from knocking against surfaces and gradually loosen their grip.
-If you hear a faint rattle when you tap the ring near your ear, or if the diamond visibly moves, stop wearing it immediately.
+If you hear a faint rattle when you tap the ring near your ear, or if the diamond visibly moves, stop wearing it immediately and take it to a jeweler within days.
+Don't try poking the stone yourself — you might push it out of the setting entirely.
+Professional tightening takes minutes and costs far less than replacing a lost diamond.

 10. Do Diamonds Really Last Forever?

 Diamonds are the hardest natural material, but they're not indestructible.
 They can chip if struck at the wrong angle, especially on corners and points.
 They also scratch other jewelry if stored improperly together.
+Store pieces separately in soft pouches — our Jewelry Boxes & Organizers are designed exactly for this.
+With proper care, your diamond will outlast you — but it's not immune to damage from carelessness.

 11. How Can I Tell If My Diamond Is Real Without Going to a Jeweler?

-The "fog test" is surprisingly reliable: breathe on the stone like you're fogging up a mirror.
-A real diamond disperses heat instantly, so the fog disappears immediately.
-A fake stone (like cubic zirconia) holds the fog for a few seconds.
+The "fog test" is surprisingly reliable: breathe on the stone like you're fogging a mirror.
+A real diamond disperses heat instantly — the fog disappears immediately.
+A simulant holds the fog for a few seconds.
+Real diamonds also show mostly gray and white reflections (not rainbow colors), and they sink in water while many simulants float.
+For definitive confirmation, only a professional gemologist with proper equipment can guarantee authenticity.

 Investment and Value Truths